 The regional AETCs have extensive knowledge and experience about training and technical assistance (TA) needs for the provision, initiation, expansion, and improvement of HIV care that comes from their experiences working with healthcare providers and healthcare organizations.
 They also have extensive experience with the challenges and limitations of needs assessment surveys, particularly for clinics and organizations that are subject to multiple survey requests from various organizations, funders, and government agencies.
-Outreach to a representative of the National Association of Community Health Centers (NACHC) by the National Coordinating Resource Center (NCRC) and the National Evaluation Center (NEC) supported the NAWG decision to utilize existing available data rather than sending out an additional needs assessment survey.
+Outreach to a representative of the NACHC by the NCRC and the NEC supported the NAWG decision to utilize existing available data rather than sending out an additional need's assessment survey.